Xifax/ransukan/README.md

 * Requires **Python** 2.7
 * Require **PyQt** 4.8
 * All other required modules should be installed using *install.py*.
-In case something fails, here's full list:
+In case something fails to, here's full list:
 	* Elixir (requires sqlalchemy)
 	* BeautifulSoup
 	* matplotlib (requires numpy)